For the first two years after passing your driving test you are classed as a new driver.

 The two years run from when you successfully passed your first test.

-During your ‘probationary period’ which is the first two years that you are driving, if you accumulate 6 points then the DVLA will revoke your driving licence and in order to get it back you will need to take a complete re-test.
+If you accumulate 6 points during the first 24 months, then the DVLA will revoke your driving licence.
+In order to get it back you will need to take a complete re-test.

 This new driver penalty is not a discretionary matter for the court.
 Pleading for leniency from the court is pointless.

 If you are guilty of the offence, then magistrates have very little discretion about imposing points on your driving licence.

 Once you have the points then the decision to revoke happens administratively at the DVLA as soon as they are notified of the 6 points added to your licence by the court.

 This process is automatic and there is no means of affecting the outcome.

 If you accept a fixed penalty of 6 penalty points and a fine of £200 then licence revocation will happen automatically.

 The police will inform the DVLA about the points who will then write to you explaining that your licence is revoked.